moar-regex/moar/documentation/implementation.md

                  );
 ```

 This chaining DSL was initially created to be able to create Regexes without any additional Parser.
-It is a in code representation of the deterministic Regexes.
+It is an in code representation of a super set of deterministic Regexes (this means for this to be useful in the deterministic context, we have to check for determinism during compilation).
 Internally it produces a direct representation of the abstract syntax tree of the regex.
 For a complete list of the supported methods, take a look at the `com.github.s4ke.moar.regex.Regex` class.

-Later, we will explain how this is translated into a MOA.
+Later, we shall explain how this is translated into a MOA.

 ### With a Java Pattern-like Regex string: